gregwebs/StateTree/README.md

 There are no library features for the broadcast communication aspect of statecharts.

 StateTree was developed for managing the state of a typical client-side UI where the user is able to navigate around the entire UI.
-There are few illegal state transitions in such a scenario, so this library provides no tools to restrict state transitions, although you can achieve this to a certain extent by making states private.
+There are few illegal state transitions in such a scenario.
+Rather than have the user wire an event for every transition, you simply goto the state you would like with state.goTo() There is one function to restrict state transitions: `onlyEnterThrough`.
+You can also restrict transitions by only exporting certain states or functions that change states and making other states private.

 As a result, StateTree is smaller and simpler than any other statechart library I have found.
 You may find its features to be lacking.